 Try our seven-favourite standing yoga poses (asanas) to give you a complete workout.
-And don’t forget to slow your breathing down throughout.
+For ultimate relaxation, don’t forget to slow your breathing down throughout.
 It will help your body to flow naturally through the sequence.
 If you find any pose difficult, pause until your breathing returns to normal.

 Ideally, warm up with a few sun salutations to begin.

 Mountain Pose (Tadasana)

 Yoga pose for improving posture